LucaFratipietro/Spotify-Statistics/README.md

-520 Project
-Express + React app
+# 520 Project-_-MERN Stack Web Application
-Description:
+## Description:
+> This app provides information about some of the top songs from the past 50 years based from Spotify.
+Displaying the data through a graph, where individual genres and decades can be shown and the top songs from those criteria are shown through a list of generated data. under the fold.

-Structure
+## Structure
-There are two directories in the root of the project.
+2 directories in the root of the project.

-The Express server is in server/
+Express server: `server/`

-The React app is in `client/build`
+React app: `client/build`

-The server responsd to API calls and serves the built React app.
+The server responds to API calls and serves the built React app.

-Setup
+## Setup
-To install all the dependencies and build the React app run:
+### To install all the dependencies and build the React app, from the root of the project, run:

     npm run build

-To run the app

-Just the client

-cd client
-npm start

-Just the server

-in the base of the repo
-npm run start -- runs the server on localhost:3000

-Client and Server
+### Run Application

     npm run start
+    \
+      -> runs the full-stack application on localhost:3001

+## Deployment Steps
+The application is currently deployed through AWS on IP `99.79.36.74`.
+Accessing this IP through the browser will show the current application deployed through AWS.

+### To Redeploy: